koppor/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 #### Using IntelliJ's internal build system

 You should use IntelliJ IDEA's internal build system for compiling and running JabRef during development, because it is usually more responsive.
-Thereby, **it's important** that you understand that JabRef relies on generated sources which are only build through Gradle.
+Thereby, **it is important** that you understand that JabRef relies on generated sources which are only build through Gradle.
 Therefore, to build or update these dependencies you need to run the `assemble` Gradle task at least once.

 To use IntelliJ IDEA's internal build system when you build JabRef through **Build \| Build Project** or use the provided "JabRef Main" run configuration, ensure that